Nelsons (Homeopathy): Recent history

 Nelsons is Europe's oldest and the UK's largest manufacturer of homeopathic preparations.
 Nelsons has expanded their range beyond the original homeopathic family of products and into other areas of complementary and natural medicine.
 The most obvious example of this is the Bach flower remedies and in particular Rescue Remedy, which is sold all over the world.
-More recently the company has acquired other natural health businesses such as the Trefriw Wells Spa in Wales, which produces a mineral water naturally high in iron called Spatone that is used as a dietary supplement, and Nice 'n Clear, a natural head louse lotion.
-Nelsons also produce some traditional herbal remedies such as Arnica creams.
+More recently the company has acquired other natural health businesses such as the 2003 acquisition of the Trefriw Wells Spa in Wales, which produces a mineral water naturally high in iron called Spatone that is used as a dietary supplement, and Nice 'n Clear, a natural head louse lotion.
+Nelsons also produces some traditional herbal remedies such as Arnica creams.

-With the exception of the Spatone well, all Nelsons products are manufactured in Wimbledon in south west London and from there exported to countries around the world.
+With the exception of the Spatone well, all Nelsons products are manufactured in Wimbledon in southwest London and from there exported to countries around the world.
 The company has opened subsidiary offices in Boston in the US and Hamburg in Germany.
 The company is run today by Dick's eldest son, Robert, and his brother Patrick.

 In December 2008 during a visit to the factory in Wimbledon, Charles, Prince of Wales announced a partnership between Nelsons and his Duchy Originals brand to produce a line of herbal remedies.
 He watched the first batch of products being produced and afterwards gave a speech to staff where he said he had great admiration for the company and had been brought up with their products.

 In 2009 Nelsons was named "Best UK Family Business, £25m+ turnover category" in the Coutts Prize for Family Business 2008/2009.

 2010 was the 150th anniversary of the founding of Nelsons, which was celebrated with a float at the Lord Mayor's Show in London.

 The Dublin dispensary closed at the end of June 2012 citing economic factors and company developments.